mwage/Runling_Client/README.md

 ### Script folder structure:

 Launcher (Folder): scripts that won't be destroyed on load to hold important variables for different modes
- * GameControl: static variables you always want to have access to (f.e.: dead, currentLevel, moveSpeed, cameraSettings, etc.)
+ * GameControl: Singleton class that starts the game and provides an Instance for all other Launcher classes.
+ * GameState: Variables that describe the state of the game and the player
- * HighScoreSLA: loads SLA Highscore from playerprefs
+ * HighScores: loads Highscores for SLA and Runling from playerprefs
  * InputManager: handles player input and hotkeys
+ * Singleton: makes an inheriting class a thread safe singleton

 UI (Folder): UI related scripts
  * MainMenu (Folder): Main Menu related scripts